MEET THE NYMAR diRECTORS AND BOARD MEMBERS

 John D. Kimball is a member of Blank Rome’s Maritime Emergency Response Team (“MERT”).

-He concentrates his practice in the areas of admiralty and maritime law and commercial litigation.
-He has more than 30 years’ experience both domestically and internationally and counsels clients regarding maritime matters.
+John Kimball concentrates his practice in the areas of admiralty and maritime law and commercial litigation.
+He has more than 30 years’ experience both domestically and internationally and counsels clients regarding maritime matters, including:

 Martin Lunder is Head of Shipping, Offshore & Oil Services at Nordea Bank's New York branch covering clients located in the Americas.

 Martin joined Christiania Bank og Kreditkasse ASA (now Nordea) in New York in 1989.
 Prior to that he worked for Manufacturers Hanover Trust Company.
 He holds a MBA and a BS from the University of Oregon.